maratai/craftery/fiber_arts/fiber_tools.md

 # Bead Looms

+## Beadsmith ComfortLoom
-## Beadsmith ComfortLoom: can also be used for "regular" yarn tapestry weaving, in a pinch!
+Can also be used for "regular" yarn tapestry weaving, in a pinch!

 # Box and Tape Looms